-Over the years the Society has performed much of the standard choral repertoire as well as more adventurous works such as Orff's Carmina Burana (2002, 2013) Fanshawe's African Sanctus (2003, 2015), Jenkins's The Armed Man (2006, and by popular demand, again in 2009) and a concert version of Bizet's Carmen (2001).
+Over the years the Society has performed much of the standard choral repertoire as well as more adventurous works such as Orff's Carmina Burana (2002, 2013) Fanshawe's African Sanctus (2003, 2015), Jenkins's The Armed Man (2006, 2009 and 2018) and a concert version of Bizet's Carmen (1986, 2001).
 In 1990 it performed a specially commissioned work by Gordon Tocher, at the time, the choir’s Assistant Conductor, now its full-time conductor.

 In addition to its main concerts, the Society also gives other performances.
 It sang for the celebrations for the Highland Year of Culture in 2007 and in the BBC's Christmas Eve service in 2008.

 In December each year the Society stages a 6-hour charity Carolthon in Inverness's main shopping mall, the Eastgate Centre.
 The money raised by this event is divided between the Society and a local charity.
 (See Events page).